Point Break: Box office

-Point Break was released on July 12, 1991, in 1,615 theaters, grossing $8.5 million on its opening weekend, behind Terminator 2: Judgment Day's (directed by Bigelow's then husband, James Cameron) second weekend and the openings of the re-issue of 101 Dalmatians and Boyz n the Hood.
-With a budget of $24 million, the film went on to make $43.2 million in North America and $40.3 million internationally for a worldwide total of $83.5 million.
+Point Break was released on July 12, 1991, in 1,615 theaters, grossing $8.5 million on its opening weekend, behind Terminator 2: Judgment Day's (directed by Bigelow's then-husband, James Cameron) second weekend and the openings of the re-issue of One Hundred and One Dalmatians and Boyz n the Hood.
+With a budget of $24 million, the film went on to make $43.2 million in North America and $40.3 million internationally for a total of $83.5 million worldwide.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 71% based on 72 reviews, with an average rating of 6.2/10.
+On Rotten Tomatoes, the film holds an approval rating of 69% based on 81 reviews.
 The website's critics consensus reads: "Absurd, over-the-top, and often wildly entertaining, Point Break is here to show you that the human spirit is still alive."
-Metacritic reports a weighted average score of 58 out of 100, based on 20 critics, indicating "mixed or average reviews".
+Metacritic reports a weighted average score of 60 out of 100, based on 21 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars out of four and wrote "Bigelow is an interesting director for this material.
+Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars out of four and wrote: "Bigelow is an interesting director for this material.
 She is interested in the ways her characters live dangerously for philosophical reasons.
 They aren't men of action, but men of thought who choose action as a way of expressing their beliefs."
+On their TV show, Ebert's colleague Gene Siskel called the film "not bad at all" but considered it "overstuffed" with false endings and gratuitous dialogue, and ultimately gave the film a "thumbs down."

-In her review for The New York Times, Janet Maslin praised Reeves' performance: "A lot of the snap comes, surprisingly, from Mr. Reeves, who displays considerable discipline and range.
+In her review for The New York Times, Janet Maslin praised Reeves's performance: "A lot of the snap comes, surprisingly, from Mr. Reeves, who displays considerable discipline and range.
 He moves easily between the buttoned-down demeanor that suits a police procedural story and the loose-jointed manner of his comic roles."
-Entertainment Weekly gave the film a "C+" rating and Owen Gleiberman wrote "Point Break makes those of us who don't spend our lives searching for the ultimate physical rush feel like second-class citizens.
+Entertainment Weekly gave the film a "C+" rating and Owen Gleiberman wrote: "Point Break makes those of us who don't spend our lives searching for the ultimate physical rush feel like second-class citizens.
 The film turns reckless athletic valor into a new form of aristocracy."